fireship-io/fireship.io/hugo/content/courses/flutter-firebase/basic-training.md

 ## Container

-A `Container` is a is the most layout widget.
+A `Container` is a layout widget.
 It takes a single child and allows you to control alignment, padding, margin, width, height, and more.

 Tip: Use widgets like `SizedBox` and `Padding` instead of a container to make your code more readable.